 In early 2013, Environmental Services completed a stormwater management and wetland enhancement project at NE Mason and Airport Way in the Big Four Corners Natural area.
 The project site encompasses two waterways and a historic wetland that was farmed for some time, then became, in part, a private wetland mitigation site.
-The site is owned by Environmental Services and Portland Parks & Recreation.

 The Mason Flats Wetland Enhancement Project reduces pollutants in stormwater that drains from more than 600 acres of upland development and roads.
 This also reduces pollutants that entering the Columbia Slough.
 The wetland was graded to provide additional water flow, especially the cold spring water from up slope areas to the south.
 However, the ponds in the eastern portion of the site were not changed as they already provide healthy amphibian and turtle habitat.